-In recent years, several organisations have developed the first North American design guidelines for vegetated roofs, but there has been limited full-scale validation of plant selection included the following char- stem composition (hard vs. soft), and root these guides.1 Indeed, some provisions appear overly conservative, such as FM 1-35's restriction for vegetated roof systems to locations where the design wind speed is not greater than 100 miles per hour.
-The purpose 2.
-Ability for moderate to fast growth of this research project was to develop wind resistance tests and evaluate the characteristic response of vegetated roof systems to extreme winds.
+In recent years, several organisations have developed the first North American design guidelines for vegetated roofs, but there these guides.1 Indeed, some provisions appear overly conservative, such as FM 1-35's restriction for vegetated roof systems to locations where the design wind speed is not of this research project was to develop wind resistance tests and evaluate the characteristic response of vegetated roof systems to extreme winds.
 The two-year study investigated two types of vegetated roof systems: modular tray systems and built-in-place vegetated roof systems.